yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 ExecuteMutation(mutation, schema, variableValues, initialValue):

 - Let {subsequentPayloads} be an empty list.
+- Initialize {branches} to the empty set.
 - Let {mutationType} be the root Mutation type in {schema}.
 - Assert: {mutationType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {mutation}.
-- Let {groupedFieldSet} and {deferredGroupedFieldsList} be the result of {CollectRootFields(queryType, selectionSet, variableValues)}.
+- Let {groupedFieldSet} and {newDeferDepth} be the result of {CollectRootFields(queryType, selectionSet, variableValues)}.
-- Let {data} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, mutationType, initialValue, variableValues, subsequentPayloads)} _serially_.
+- Let {data} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, mutationType, initialValue, variableValues, subsequentPayloads, branches)}
+  _serially_.
 - Let {errors} be the list of all _field error_ raised while executing the selection set.
+- If {newDeferDepth} is defined and {ShouldBranch(branches, groupedFieldSet, path)} is {true}:
+  - Call {ExecuteDeferredFragment(objectType, objectValue,
+    deferredGroupFieldSet, path, newDeferDepth, variableValues, asyncRecord,
+    subsequentPayloads, branches)}
 - If {subsequentPayloads} is empty:
   - Return an unordered map containing {data} and {errors}.
 - If {subsequentPayloads} is not empty: